 When you think of Death Valley, you probably think of an arid desert and extremely high temperatures.
 Maybe you think of rattlesnakes, lizards, and scrub brush.
 All those elements seem appropriate for a place named “Death Valley.”

 But one small area of the park defies these descriptions of Death Valley.
 It is an oasis of trees and lush vegetation, cool, flowing water and waterfalls, and colorful dragonflies.
-Darwin Falls is located in the Panamint Springs area of Death Valley near the western edge of the park, and as I discovered during my visit earlier this year, it is a surprising and refreshing contrast to the rest of the park.
+Darwin Falls is located in the Panamint Springs area of Death Valley near the western edge of the park, and as I discovered during my visit, it is a surprising and refreshing contrast to the rest of the park.